chris-lovejoy/site/_tabs/services.md

 ### My background is not like many others

-I spent 8 years studying medicine and working as a doctor in Cambridge and London - before fully switching to AI in 2019.
+I spent 8 years studying medicine and working as a doctor in Cambridge and London, before moving to AI full-time in 2019.
 Since then I've worked across the spectrum, from [cutting-edge research](https://scholar.google.com/citations?user=g3MOrpcAAAAJ) to AI-powered products affecting millions.

+I've used my medical background to figure out how we should be incorporating domain expertise into AI products (initially in healthcare, then beyond).
+I've built pragmatic evaluation systems, which are essential for mission-critical industries like healthcare.

 I've led >20 projects at the cutting edge of AI in healthcare.
-My mandate has always been: *AI technology has improved - how can we apply this to healthcare in a safe and effective way, which meaningfully improves patients/customers*
+My mandate has always been: *AI can now do X - how can we use this to solve a real pain point, while proving and maintaining a strong performance over time*.

-In the last 2 years AI capability has improved beyond a point that many never thought it would reach.
+In the last 2 years, AI capability has improved beyond a point that many never thought it would reach.
+As part of the founding team at [Anterior](https://www.anterior.com/news/anterior-raises-series-a), I've been at the forefront of that change.

 I know what it takes to go from theory to real-world impact.
 Rather than telling you about the latest shiny new models, I'll guide you towards practical solutions:
 - Create simple baselines
 - Focus on simple systems
-- Prioritise business and patient outcomes
+- Prioritise business outcomes

 This pragmatic approach has been at the core of the following:
-- Buidling a clinical decision making system used by US healthcare insurers that cover 10s of millions of lives (at [Anterior](https://anterior.com/))
+- Building a clinical decision making system used by US healthcare insurers that cover 10s of millions of lives (at [Anterior](https://www.anterior.com/news/anterior-raises-series-a))
-- Building algorithms to predict clinical need, enabling the safer delivery of home care (at [Cera Care](https://ceracare.co.uk/))
+- Building algorithms to predict clinical need, enabling the safer delivery of home care (at [Cera Care](https://sifted.eu/articles/cera-biggest-elderly-care-round))
-- Building the first model to accurately predict blood glucose from non-invasive measurements (at [ZOE](https://zoe.com/))
+- Building the first model to accurately predict blood glucose from non-invasive measurements (at [ZOE](https://techcrunch.com/2024/07/30/nutrition-microbiome-zoe/))

 <!-- ### What people are saying -->